Stuart Forster, a professional photographer from North East England, shows Great Exhibition of the North photography.

 The programme included exhibitions at museums and galleries in Newcastle and neighbouring Gateshead, culture trails and installations.

 More than 20,000 people gathered on Newcastle Quayside on the opening evening, during which poet Lemn Sissay also read a new work, Anthem of the North.
 Big screens and the public announcement system ensured that people on both sides of the River Tyne could see and hear what was going on.

 The United Kingdom’s largest water sculpture was installed in the River Tyne, between Newcastle Quayside and the Sage Gateshead.
 Created by Moorcambe-based Water Sculptures, its platform was more than 80-metres long.

 It shot jets of water into the air.
 At night the work was illuminated.
 The water jets of the Get North Water Sculpture were synchronised to music.

 Street performers provided entertainment early in the evening.
 They included acrobats, what appeared to be a group of old ladies sitting on top of shopping baskets, curious flying machines plus a chap dressed as Icarus.

 A group of colourfully dressed musicians played upbeat tunes to ramp up the mood before a Confetti burst drew an ‘ooh’ from people around me.

 Maximo Park on the River Tyne

-The opening even featured a upbeat stint by rock band Maximo Park.
+The opening event featured an upbeat stint by the rock band Maximo Park.
 The group is from Newcastle.
 Nominated for the Mercury Prize, Maximo Park is known for albums such as A Certain Trigger and Too Much Information.

 Sailing upriver on the Sir Bobby Robson, they performed on a stage aboard the boat.